mklilley/lilley.io/README.md

 ## Getting started

-**Notes: To build this site, you must be using note v18 and npm v8.**
+**Notes: To build this site, you must be using node v18 and npm v8.**

 After you clone the repo, you will need to: